- Love This

 What are Berries?

 Generally, berries are pulpy, sweet little edible fruits that are usually round or oblong, without seeds.
 They can have a taste that varies from sweet to sour and tart.
-Although the botanical definition of berries includes a lot of fruit and vegetables that we generally don’t call berries.
+However, the botanical definition of berries includes a lot of fruit and vegetables that we generally don’t call berries.
 For example, tomatoes, brinjals, cucumbers, etc. Apart from the common berries that are known worldwide, the following article contains a list of Types of Berries in India!

 Botanical Name: Syzygium cumini